“This is a transporting exercise. When I come here, I don’t have Parkinson’s” – Joel Marsh

 These classes are appropriate for anyone with Parkinson’s disease, no matter how advanced.
 No dance experience is required.
 The classes combine elements of modern dance, ballet, tap, social dancing, Mark Morris’ choreography and other repertoire to create an enjoyable, stimulating, artistic experience for people with PD.
 The method has been presented at the International Congress for Parkinson’s™ in Berlin (2005) and the World Parkinson Congress in Washington, D.C.
 (2006).
 Articles about the class have appeared in Neurology Now, among other publications.
 All classes include live musical accompaniment.

-SUSAN WEBER, Director, Dance for PD® Program, danced professionally with the Lar Lubovitch Dance Company, assisted Mark Morris on several projects at San Francisco Ballet, and is a member of Berkeley Ballet Theater’s ballet faculty.
+SUSAN WEBER, Director, Dance for PD® Program and the first DfPD Certified teacher in California, danced professionally with the Lar Lubovitch Dance Company, assisted Mark Morris on several projects at San Francisco Ballet, and is a member of Berkeley Ballet Theater’s ballet faculty.
 Susan graduated with honors and earned her M.A. at UCLA.

 MEGAN LOW, Dance for PD® Grants Coordinator, danced professionally at San Francisco Ballet where she performed the title role in Mark Morris’ full-length “Sylvia.”
 She earned her B.A. at St. Mary’s College and her Master’s in Education at UC Berkeley.
 Megan is a Core Faculty member and Coordinator for SMC’s LEAP Program.